junosunyizw/SQL-Learning/README.md

 **Background:**

-I come from an accounting background and have worked in retail corporations for 8 years.
+I come from an accounting background and have worked in e-commerce retail corporations for 8 years.
 As e-commerce has grown, so has the amount of data that I have to work with.
 This data is often stored in multiple sources, making it difficult to access and provide comprehensive reporting and analysis to management.
 I found it time-consuming to retrieve useful data from different sources using old methods.
 As a result, I realized that I needed to upgrade my knowledge to be more effective and efficient in fetching data from sources.
 SQL is the primary language to help me achieve my goal, and I believe that nobody needs an explanation of its importance.

 **Reasons for Creating this Repo:**